-This homemade chocolate cake recipe is not overly sweet.
+This chocolate cake isn’t overly sweet, at all.
 It is a perfect match for the sweet, smooth chocolate frosting.
 This specific cake and frosting combo is what works.
 Maybe it’s the “from scratch” part that makes it?
 Moist chocolate cake and sweet frosting layers.
 Chocolate and smooth.
 They just go together. the end.